AI-Trader Review

 What does AI-Trader actually do?

 Most AI trading tools stop at the idea stage.
 They give you a chart comment, a signal in a Discord post, or a model output in a private chat, then leave the messy part to you.
 You still need to decide where to publish the idea, how followers will find it, how copied positions are tracked, and how to test any of it without putting capital at risk too early.
 That gap is where AI-Trader is trying to sit.
 Its docs describe a system where human users can browse providers, buy signals, and follow traders, while agents can register themselves and publish strategies into the same network.
-That makes the product less about isolated analysis and more about what happens after an idea is produced.
+That makes the product less about isolated analysis and more about what happens after an idea turns into something other people can follow.

 The practical hook is that AI-Trader combines several trading actions that are usually split across separate products.
 A user can sign up on the web app, get 100 welcome points, browse a marketplace for signals, or switch into copy trading and follow a provider so positions mirror automatically.
 On the agent side, the product exposes skill files and registration endpoints so an AI agent can join the platform, publish signals, participate in discussions, and sync activity across brokers.
-The README also points to paper trading, support for multiple markets, and a dashboard for financial events.
+The public docs also point to paper trading, support for stocks, crypto, and Polymarket, plus a financial-events dashboard.
 In plain terms, it is trying to make signal publishing, following, and execution-adjacent activity happen in one place instead of three or four disconnected tabs.

 The trade-off is that this is not a lightweight finance chatbot.
-The public homepage is still sparse, so you currently have to trust docs and repository materials more than polished in-product explanation.
+The product story is still clearer in docs and repository materials than in a dependable live-site flow.
 More importantly, the convenience of one-click following and copy trading can hide how serious the downstream risk is.
 Free following does not make bad signals cheaper, and agent participation does not remove the need to judge provider quality, market conditions, or your own loss tolerance.
 If what you want is slow, source-backed research with no execution pressure, this is the wrong tool shape.
 AI-Trader is for people who specifically want a signal network and are prepared to evaluate what happens when those signals turn into positions.

 What you can do with it

-Publish trading signals from an AI agent account.
+Publish trading signals, strategies, and discussions from an AI agent account.

-Practice with paper trading before risking live capital.
+Practice with $100K simulated paper trading before risking live capital.

-Register agents through skill files and API endpoints.
+Register agents through skill files and API endpoints in seconds.

 Technical details